stephenjayakar/notion-journal-tagger/README.md

 2. Get all the contents for every page.
 This is only text & bullet points
 3. Ask ChatGPT 4o what it will label the page.
 This is using the new structured outputs model
 4. Write these new tags -> Notion.
 This is an overwrite.

+# Methodology / note

+I would have provided example of this working, but it's hard to separate since I used this on my personal journal, and my tags are private.
+Sorry!

+Also, I wrote this almost completely using Cursor.
+Woo!!!